 (CLASS: HIST 326 – CRN: 31209 / CLASS: HOSM 393 – CRN: 31210 / CLASS: MUHL 208 – CRN: 31211)

 Discover the history of summer festivals and who plans them.
 Students will view summer festivals through the lens of identity, ideology, politics, class, and nostalgia.
-Team-taught by professors Carol Brown (Hospitality Management), Sandra Frink (History), and Thomas Kernan (Music Conservatory), the intensive program will combine the arts, history, food and music for students to examine and experience.
+Team-taught by professors Carol Brown (Manfred Steinfeld School of Hospitality and Tourism Management), Sandra Frink (History), and Thomas Kernan (Music Conservatory), the intensive program will combine the arts, history, food and music for students to examine and experience.

 To apply for the Sounds of Summer program, complete our online Student-at-Large/Visiting Students application.